- Estimate the extent of your water damage or flood.

 Ceiling Water Damage

-Ceiling water damage is simply because of few basic causes that will have to be addressed before repairing the ceiling itself.
+Ceiling water damage happens because of few basic causes that will have to be addressed before repairing the ceiling itself.
 Any time ceiling water damage is fixed without dealing with the source of the damage, future ceiling problems will carry on to occur until the main problem is taken care of and repaired permanently.

 Here the ten most typical questions regarding ceiling water damage that our customers request: